Package 'EDCimport'

 x

-a named list of subject ID.
+a named list of subject ID, as numeric or factor.

 id_per_row